 - Numerous studies on animals show GM material to be hormone disruptors and carcinogenic.

-- The Biotech industry is against a robust labeling system for GMO’s because they are well aware that many people will not buy food labelled GM.
+- The Biotech industry is against a robust labeling system for GMO’s because they are well aware that many people will not buy food labeled GM.

-Kyra Xavia has written an excellent article for Organic NZ magazine on the dangers of GMO’s.
+Kyra Xavia has written an excellent article for Organic NZ magazine on the dangers of GMOs.
 If you are not sure why you should care about these in your food, this is a great place to start.
-Included are references to various studies highlighting the risks of GMO’s. http://www.organicnz.org/organic-nz-magazine/ge-dont-swallow-it/
+Included are references to various studies highlighting the risks of GMOs.

 Trans Pacific Partnership Agreement

 NZ’s already weak GMO labeling laws would likely disappear upon ratification of the TPPA.
 If this happens, the NZ government is moving directly counter to the wishes of Kiwis.
-A recent poll show‚As over 80% of NZer’s support GM labeling in NZ. http://www.scoop.co.nz/stories/PO1111/S00648/over-80-support-the-requirement-to-label-gm-foods.htm
+A recent poll shows over 80% of NZer’s support GM labeling in NZ.

-Biotech multinationals have attempted to sue several EU countries for breach of trade agreements regarding bans on GM imports, arguing that the science countries are using is flawed. www.ictsd.org/i/news/biores/45945/ This highlights that world trade and globalisation are impacting nations’ rights to self determination in regards to food sovereignty.
+Biotech multinationals have attempted to sue several EU countries for breach of trade agreements regarding bans on GM imports, arguing that the science countries are using is flawed.
+This highlights that world trade and globalisation are impacting nations’ rights to self-determination in regards to food sovereignty.